Adventure & Outdoors

 Follow Highway 31A to Kaslo.

-Kaslo’s natural harbour once bustled with activity as ore-barges, rowboats, steamships and sternwheelers jostled for a place alongside the busy wharf.
+Kaslo’s natural harbour once bustled with activity as ore-barges, rowboats, steamships, and sternwheelers jostled for a place alongside the busy wharf.
 Today you can tour the S.S.
 Moyie, the world’s oldest intact passenger sternwheeler.
 Depending on your schedule, a foray into nature here may consist of a quick hike to powerful Fletcher Falls, or it may mean pitching a tent and staying a while.
-Kokanee Creek Provincial Park boasts long, sandy beaches and great frontcountry camping, or embark on a backcountry adventure in Kokanee Glacier Provincial Park to truly get away from it all.
+Kokanee Creek Provincial Park boasts long, sandy beaches, old-growth western cedar and grand fir, and great frontcountry camping.
+For backcountry enthusiasts, embark on an adventure in Kokanee Glacier Provincial Park, with its 1,200-metre long alpine jewel—Kokanee Lake—surrounded by precipitous cliffs and rock slides, as well as other scenic lakes like the gem-coloured Sapphire Lakes.

 Continue south along Highway 31 to Ainsworth Hot Springs and the Kootenay Lake Ferry.